 The Teretosi

-The teretosi are native to Reinao and are the children of Reshwal.
-In spite of their birth in the land of chaos, the teretosi manage to live life to the fullest.
-The gift of supernatural luck and immense speed are all that keep this hardy species from the edge of disaster.
+The teretosi are the native species of Reinao.
+Born in a land of chaos, the teretosi are constantly testing their fortune.
+While seemingly jovial and carefree, the teretosi's immense speed and supernatural luck are all that keep this hardy species from the edge of disaster.

 Biology

-Teretosi possess spines that trail down their chin, neck, back, and tail.
-These spines are typically soft and cartilaginous, bending when touched.
-But when a teretosi is threatened, these spines grow rigid with venom.
-This venom causes extreme pain and paralysis when injected, often affecting victims for hours afterward.
-If injected near or directly at the heart, it can easily be fatal.
-Fortunately, most teretosi can control the flow of their venom.
+Teretosi possess venomous spines that trail down their chin, neck, back, and tail.
+These spines are typically flexible and soft to the touch.
+However, when a teretosi is threatened, these spines grow rigid with venom.
+When injected, this venom causes extreme pain and paralysis, with symptoms possibly lasting for hours depending on the amount of dosage.
+If injected near the heart, teretosi venom can easily be fatal.
+Teretosi are resistant but not immune to the venom of other individuals.

 Abilities